weber-s/pyPMF/docs/usage.md

    :alt: Seasonnal barplot contribution
    :align: center

-   Seasonnal contribution of the factors to the PM mass.
+   Seasonnal mean contribution of the factors to the PM mass.

 ```